ICAR AIEEA PG Syllabus 2026 (Available): Check Subject-Wise ICAR AIEEA Syllabus PDF

 By Vikash Kumar Vishwakarma

-ICAR AIEEA PG 2026 syllabus has been released.
-The syllabus of ICAR AIEEA PG 2026 is updated on this page.
-Candidates can check ICAR AIEEA syllabus pdf to know the important topics for exam preparation.
-The syllabus of ICAR AIEEA 2026 is based on Plant Biotechnology, Plant Science, horticulture and Entomology & Nematology.
-Students must focus on the syllabus topics for exam preparation.
-Also, check the ICAR AIEEA exam pattern for the marking scheme.
-The authority will conduct ICAR AIEEA PG 2026 on July 7, 2026, tentatively.
+ICAR AIEEA PG 2026 syllabus: NTA released the ICAR AIEEA PG syllabus online.
+Candidates can check the exam syllabus to know what topics are important for preparation.
+ICAR AIEEA PG is based on Entomology & Nematology, Plant Biotechnology, Plant Science, and Horticulture.
+Moreover, candidates must check the ICAR AIEEA exam pattern to understand the section-wise marking scheme.
+The authority conducted ICAR AIEEA PG 2026 on July 4, 2026, tentatively.

 Students must solve the previous year question paper of ICAR AIEEA PG for revision and self-assessment.
 Check the page for ICAR AIEEA PG syllabus 2026.